What is the connection between humanism and Luciferianism?

 Some call him God.

-Claiming that it does not put God at the center of the Universe but man, humanism says it rejects superstition, pretending that God is not man’s glorious infinite potential, but a superstition, a blind belief in an almighty bearded santa.
+Claiming that it does not place God at the center of the universe but man, humanism says it rejects superstition.

 To them God is not the infinite in man, his hidden potential that he would have the duty to discover in order to know the true glory and deep meaning of existence.